 - 5. Surrogate Standard, 7 required during method validation then 1 confirmatory test per year and 1 with any modification to a test procedure (preparation only) - a.
 As stated in the document, a surrogate is used to assess the extraction efficiency of a method.
 Additionally, surrogate recoveries tell if a method has bias (high or low) toward a group of analytes; once a method's extraction efficiency and bias has been evaluated (which is done during method validation) that should be the end of it until the method is modified.
 What is gained by evaluating this over and over with every sample?
 Using a surrogate standard with every batch is wasted motion without forward progress. - 6.
 Secondary Source Standard, 0 required - a.
-I would like to know the purpose of this? can only assume it is either to validate the primary standards or is an attempt to see when the standards have decayed too much? - i.
-Certified Reference Standards (CRMs) are accompanied by a Certificate of Analysis and are created by laboratories that are ISO accredited.

-- iii.
-A secondary source standard is not necessary to see when new CRMs are required, see item 7 below. - iv.
+I would like to know the purpose of this?
+I can only assume it is either to validate the primary standards or is an attempt to see when the standards have decayed too much? - Certified Reference Standards (CRMs) are accompanied by a Certificate of Analysis and are created by laboratories that are ISO accredited. - It is obvious when CRMs have begun to decay by observing peak shapes, intensity and most of all the calibration's linear regression correlation coefficient decreases and eventually falls below .995. - A secondary source standard is not necessary to see when new CRMs are required, see item 7 below. - iv.
 Cannabis CRMs are VERY expensive with \$108 minimum shipping cost and have a very short life once opened; don't add to the pain of these already expensive and fickle CRMS. - v.
 Each CRM you order from a different manufacturer costs \$100+ in shipping.
 There is not one manufacturer that makes all the required CRMs. - vi.
 You cannot order two different lots at one time because of the short shelf life.

 The manufacturers don't stock lot overlap and there is not an option on any website to request different lots. - 7.
 Continuing Calibration Verification, 1 per batch recorded on a CCV & Starting Conditions Log. - a.
 We track our starting conditions and CCV performance on a log sheet.
 This includes CCV pass/fail (+/- 10%), THC retention time and pressure at starting conditions.
 This practice adds great benefit to the 1 CCV per batch and has aided in identifying system drift, CRM life/decay, system variability and maintenance needs.
 This simple, cost effective practice results in progress not motion. - 8.
-Proficiency Testing, 1/new analyst, 1/method validation, 1/lab/year (same as the document) - Single handed, a Proficiency Testing program will separate the real labs from the hacks, will force labs to "shape up" so to speak and will evoke real progress. - b.
+Proficiency Testing, 1/new analyst, 1/method validation, 1/lab/year (same as the document) - a.
+Single handed, a Proficiency Testing program will separate the real labs from the hacks, will force labs to "shape up" so to speak and will evoke real progress. - b.
 I used to test potable water and wastewater in a DEC Certified Potable Water Laboratory and DEC hangs their hat on the required PT tests and bare minimum QA/QC samples for millions of people's drinking water and millions of gallons of wastewater discharge to the environment.